vera-institute/In-Our-Backyards-Symposium/README.md

 The Vera Institute will host a research symposium on incarceration on Thursday and Friday October 25 and 26, 2018.
 The call for papers is available now.
 Submissions are due May 8, 2018.

-All documents associated with the call for papers can be downloaded by using the green "Clone or download" link above and to the right.
+All documents associated with the call for papers can be downloaded by using the links at the bottom of this page, or as a [zipfile here](https://github.com/vera-institute/In-Our-Backyards-Symposium/archive/master.zip).

 For more information about the In Our Backyards project visit: https://www.vera.org/projects/in-our-backyards